adkoh31/Full-stack/Tech Cofounder.md

 ## Choose Your Challenge

 Pick **ONE** of the following challenges that interests you most.
-Each tests different skills:
+Each tests different skills and aligns with different parts of our business:

-### Option 1: Multi-Tenancy System for Bank Partnerships
+### Option 1: Multi-Tenancy System for Bank Partnerships 🔴 **B2B FOCUS**

 **The Challenge:**
 We need to support multiple banks as partners, where each bank: